wmkDev/ia-auto-gen-repo/AIDMS.md

-- In this commit, the developer introduces the concept of AI-based decision making steps.
+- In this commit, the developer introduces a new concept called AI-based Decision Making Steps, showcasing their innovative thinking and willingness to explore cutting-edge technologies.
-- The commit message humorously urges humans to step aside, implying that AI is ready to take on the challenge of making difficult decisions.
+- The commit message humorously suggests that now there is no need for a Magic 8 Ball, indicating the confidence in the capabilities of the AI system.
-- This lighthearted message underscores the confidence and autonomy of AI in tackling complex decision-making tasks.
+- The message conveys excitement about the potential of AI in decision-making, implying that it can outperform traditional methods.
+- This playful and confident tone reflects the developer's enthusiasm for leveraging AI to enhance decision-making processes.